WHSRobotics/whs_542_FTC_22-23/README.md

 * Added SimpleOmniDrive sample OpMode.
 * Adds UVC white balance control API.
 * Fixes [issue #259](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/259) Most blocks samples for TensorFlow can't be used for a different model.
     * The blocks previously labeled TensorFlowObjectDetectionFreightFrenzy (from the subcategory named "Optimized for Freight Frenzy") and TensorFlowObjectDetectionCustomModel (from the subcategory named "Custom Model") have been replaced with blocks labeled TensorFlowObjectDetection.
-Blocks in existing opmodes will be automatically updated to the new blocks when opened in the blocks editor.
+Blocks in existing org.whitneyrobotics.ftc.teamcode.framework.opmodes will be automatically updated to the new blocks when opened in the blocks editor.
 * Fixes [issue #260](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/260) Blocks can't call java method that has a VuforiaLocalizer parameter.
     * Blocks now has a block labeled VuforiaFreightFrenzy.getVuforiaLocalizer for this.
 * Added a page to manage the TensorFlow Lite models in /sdcard/FIRST/tflitemodels.
 To get to the TFLite Models page: